krishnapemmaraju/serenity-api/README.md

 # Meta DataPoint API for Getting Hourly and Location Specific Data Feeds

-Introduction :
+ Introduction:\
-  This repository contains the scenarios to access the MetaData API's for generating hourly and location specific forecast feeds.
+ - This repository contains the scenarios to access the MetaData API's for generating hourly and location specific forecast feeds.

  Get the Code :
-  //provide the repository path
+  - //provide the repository path

 Techonologies :
   Java with Serenity BDD framework

 Versions and libraries supporting are :
-  Serenity 2.3.12
+  1. Serenity 2.3.12
-  Cucumber 6.9.1
+  2. Cucumber 6.9.1
-  Java 1.8 and higher
+  3. Java 1.8 and higher
-  Serenity Rest Assured - 2.3.12
+  4. Serenity Rest Assured - 2.3.12

 Intro on Serenity BDD framework: